aleforniadreamin/OCTAP/OCTAP-Supporting-Docs/YouTubeIdeas.md

 Perhaps create a sign up sheet where members can sign up with their proposed ideas.
+Calendar of events that easily accessible?

 Have Operation Code members employed in companies give Zoom talks about what its like to be employed and best practices.